Fuckin' Perfect

-"Fuckin' Perfect" (stylized "Perfect" on the clean version, and as F**kin' Perfect on the main cover) is a song by American singer Pink from her first greatest hits album Greatest Hits...
+"Fuckin' Perfect" (stylised as "F**KIN' PERFECT") is a song by American singer Pink from her first greatest hits album Greatest Hits...
 So Far!!!
 (2010).
-It was released on December 14, 2010, by Jive Records as the album's second single.
-Written by Pink with Max Martin and Shellback, the track is a power ballad that encourages people to accept each other for their true identities.
+Written by Pink along with its producers Max Martin and Shellback, the track is a pop rock power ballad that encourages people to accept each other for their true identities.
 Pink has stated that the main inspiration behind the track is her husband, Carey Hart.

+"Fuckin' Perfect" was released on December 14, 2010, by Jive Records as the album's second single.
+It peaked at number two on the US Billboard Hot 100, becoming Pink's eleventh top-10 single in the United States.
+The song also peaked at number two in Canada, Hungary, New Zealand, and Poland.
 Its music video, directed by longtime collaborator Dave Meyers, delivers a message against depression, self-harm, and suicide.
-In November 2011, the song garnered a Grammy Award nomination for Best Pop Solo Performance.
-"Fuckin' Perfect" peaked at number two on the Billboard Hot 100, becoming Pink's eleventh top-10 single in the United States.
-The song also peaked at number two in Canada, Hungary, New Zealand, and Poland.
+In November 2011, the song garnered a Grammy Award nomination for Best Pop Solo Performance but lost to Adele's "Someone like You" (2011).

-In 2011, "Fuckin' Perfect" was ranked at number 14 on the "Top 40 Year-End Chart", behind her previous single "Raise Your Glass", based on Mediabase.

 Background and composition

 "Fuckin' Perfect" was written by Pink, Max Martin and Shellback and produced by Martin and Shellback.
 The Swedish pair has collaborated with Pink on several of her previous hits including "So What", "Please Don't Leave Me", and "Raise Your Glass".

-The clean version recorded for radio is titled "Perfect".

 The song is a pop rock and soft rock ballad track containing elements contemporary R&B. It is written in the key of G major in common time with a tempo of 92 beats per minute, featuring guitar, crashing cymbals, simple synth drum beats and a reverberating string section.
 The song follows the I–V–vi–IV progression (G–D–Em–C), and Pink's vocal range spanning from G3 to D5.
+A clean version recorded for radio is titled "Perfect".